rizinorg/book/src/basic_commands/dietline.md

 # Vi mode

-Radare2 also comes with in vi mode that can be enabled by toggling `scr.prompt.vi`.
+Rizin also comes with in vi mode that can be enabled by toggling `scr.prompt.vi`.
 The various keybindings available in this mode are:

 ## Entering command modes
 - `ESC` - enter into the control mode